 - Tocopherol (vitamin E), smooths and nourishes the hair.

-Does a Deep Conditioner really work?
+Does a Deep Hair Conditioner really work?

 Do you shampoo after Deep Conditioning?

-If you are using an oil-based deep conditioner, generally they are applied to dry hair and then washed out using shampoo.
-However, we recommend checking the product manufacturer’s instructions.
-For best results, a water-based deep conditioner like Restore and Shine should be applied to clean, damp hair.
-So you would shampoo the hair, rinse and towel out excess water before application.
-Once you are ready to finish the treatment, the hair can be rinsed using warm water and dried and styled as normal.
+When using a water-based deep hair conditioner such as Restore and Shine, apply to clean, damp hair.
+Shampoo your hair, rinse and towel out excess water before application.
+Following treatment, the hair can be rinsed using warm water and dried and styled as normal.

 How Long does it take to Deep Condition Hair?